nlanky/pale-pass/README.md

 Note that if you set `canRecruit` to false and the villager does not appear as an event outcome, the player will never see them!

 ## Adding an event
-In order for an event to appear in the game, you must amend the `EVENTS` constant in `src/features/event/constants.ts`.
+In order for an event to appear in the game, you must amend the `ID_TO_EVENT` constant in `src/features/event/constants.ts`.
 There are already examples in there to follow but if you want to see a list of properties an event object requires, you can look at the interface definition in `src/features/event/types.ts`.

 Here is a summary of those properties:
 - `id` - A unique identifier for each event.
 We match this up to the # column in the Google Sheet.